jamietanna/sarahseewhy.github.io/_posts/2020-09-24-on-mental-health.md

 Frustratingly, it's still challenging to pinpoint the complex interplay of variables and I can be blindsided by interactions.

-In May 2019 I was blindsided by an interaction that triggered the PTSD and for the next few weeks I lived in near-constant fear, reliving my trauma almost every day.
+In May 2019 I was blindsided by an interaction that triggered the PTSD.
+For the next few weeks I lived in near-constant fear, reliving my trauma almost every day.
 This culminated in a severe panic attack which spiralled into a depressive episode.

 I lost the will to live overnight and spent the next few months piecing myself back together.